CodeMaestro1/SysSecureHub/Assign_5/README_Assign_5.md

 - **Live Capture**: Captures real-time packets on a specified network interface.
 - **File Analysis**: Reads and analyzes packets from PCAP files.
 - **Custom Filtering**: Users can apply filter expressions to focus on specific traffic (e.g., port numbers or IP addresses).
-- **TCP Retransmission Detection**: Detects retransmissions based on sequence numbers.
+- **TCP Retransmission Detection**: Detects retransmissions based on sequence numbers and segment sizes.

 ---